Pam Royle: Personal life

-Royle is married to Mike and together they have two children - Philippa and Lawrence.
-She resides near Darlington.
+Royle is married to Mike Walker and together they have two children; Philippa and Lawrence.
+She lives near Darlington.

 Royle was appointed a Deputy Lieutenant of County Durham in 2002 and made a Fellow of Sunderland University in 2015.

 She is a member of the Institute of Advanced Motorists and Royal Yachting Association, with qualifications in personal watercraft, radio operation and powerboats.